accredit and certify usually imply official endorsement attesting to conformity to set standards.

 must be certified to teach

 The association only accredits programs that meet its high standards.

 The program was accredited by the American Dental Association.

-Latin accreditus, past participle of accredere to give credence to, from ad- + credere to believe — more at creed
+probably borrowed from Latin accrēditus, past participle of accrēdere "to give credence to, believe, put faith in," from ad-ad- + crēdere "to entrust, believe" — more at creed